 General:

 This military had a very short history, all of which seems to have been spent in the state of Washington.
 The unit did not see service abroad.
+Sometimes this unit is listed as the 2nd Washington Volunteer Infantry or simply the Washington Infantry Battalion.

 Unit History:

 The unit was mustered out at Vancouver Barracks on October 28, 1898.
 At the time of muster out, the unit consisted of almost the same number of officers and men, experiencing a net loss of one enlisted man.
-During its term of service lost one man who died of disease, two more who were discharged on disabilty, and four men who deserted.
+During its term of service lost one man who died of disease, two more who were discharged on disability, and four men who deserted.

 The War ended on December 10, 1898, with the signing of the Treaty of Paris.